jesintharnold/TTS-MODEL/readme.md

 ## Dataset

-The model is trained on the LJSpeech dataset.
+The model is trained on the LJSpeech dataset - (https://www.kaggle.com/datasets/tttzof351/ljspeech-prep-fs2)

 ## Dependencies